patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Start both applications and try navigating to the remote pages.

-You probably noticed that you are redirected to the 404 page!
-What's going on?!
+👉 Start both applications and try navigating to _"Remote1/Page1"_ and _"Remote1/Page2"_.
+You are redirected to a 404 page, what's going on?

 ### Re-render the host application after the remote modules are ready

 > **Note**
 >
-> You might not need this if your host application is using a technology like Redux and you use the store to persist a flag once the bootstrapping is completed.
+> If your host application is using a technology like Redux and you are persisting the remote module registration status in a connected store, you can skip this section.
+> Additionally, if your application is strictly registering static modules, you can also skip this section.

-The issue is that the host application finish rendering **before** the remote module is registered.
-Therefore, only the host application routes are rendered.
+You are redirected to a 404 page because the host application rendered **before** the remote module is registered.
+Therefore, only the host application routes are added to the router.

-To fix this, the host application have to re-render once the remote module is registered.
+To fix this, the host application must re-render once the remote module is registered.

-> It's only problematic with remote modules registered at runtime.
-When strictly using modules registered at build time, it's not an issue and you don't need to add the following code.

 To help with that, the shell provide a `useAreRemotesReady()` hook.
-The `useAreRemotesReady()` hook will take care of re-rerendering the app once the remote modules registration is completed.
-The function will also return a boolean indicating if the remotes are ready.
-This is is quite useful as you probably don't want to show a blank page to your users while the remote modules are registering.
+The `useAreRemotesReady()` hook takes care of re-rerendering the app once the remote modules registration is completed.

+The hook also return a boolean indicating if the remotes are ready.
+This is useful as you'll probably want to show a blank page to your users while the remote modules registration is pending.

 > If you are not using the `useAreRemotesReady()` hook and you need access to the registration status you can import the `registrationStatus` variable from the `wmfnext-remote-loader` package.

-👉 First, update the host application `<App />` by adding the `useAreRemotesReady()` hook.
-Then, add code to display a loading message while the remote modules register.
+👉 To fix this, first update the host application `App` component by adding the `useAreRemotesReady()` hook.
+Then, use the returned boolean value to display (or not) a loading message.

 ```tsx
 // host - App.tsx